 The image of a Stoic is often one of the quiet philosopher, focused on deep thoughts and pondering the way of the world.
 An introvert meditating on life and writing their thoughts in private journals.
-However it certainly wouldn’t be right to say that Stoicism appeals only to quieter, introverted types.
+However, it wouldn’t be accurate to say that Stoicism appeals only to quieter, introverted types.

 By way of broad definition, introverts are predominantly interested in one’s own mental self and typically perceived as more reserved or reflective.
 Extroverts on the other hand prefer obtaining gratification from outside oneself and tend to be more enthusiastic, talkative and assertive.

 “Introverts focus on the meaning they make of the events swirling around them; extroverts plunge into the events themselves.
 Introverts recharge their batteries by being alone; extroverts need to recharge when they don’t socialize enough.”Susan Cain, Quiet